PowerClerk Support Center

 Additionally, Relative URL’s support the usage of Path Variables.
 Path Variables can be defined in the Relative URL by enclosing the variable in curly braces.
 An example of the Relative URL with Path Variables is: action/{Path Variable 1}/{Path Variable 2}.

-4. Payload Type – Standard Web Adapters support JSON/XML payload types.
+4. Payload Type – Web Connectors support JSON/XML payload types.

 Define te Request and Response Fields: